Could your DNA reveal your Highly Sensitive Personality? Upload raw DNA data to learn more about yourself and genomics science.

 Do you sometimes feel easily overwhelmed by seemingly subtle things?
 Do you notice other people’s moods before anyone else?
-If this sounds like you, you may be a ‘highly sensitive person’, and your DNA may be partially responsible for it.
+If this sounds like you, you may be a highly sensitive person (HSP), and your DNA may be partially responsible for it.

-One way to find out if you have a sensitivity gene is through genetic DNA testing.
+Another way to find out if you have a sensitivity gene is through genetic DNA testing for your traits.
 With a reliable DNA testing kit, you can do a full DNA analysis and understand more about your genetic makeup using Genomelink's detailed DNA reports and traits.

-Ready to find out what your DNA says about the extent to which you are highly sensitive?
-Log onto Genomelink now!
+Ready to find out what your DNA says about highly sensitive person traits?
+Log onto Genomelink now.

 Everyone feels anxious from time to time.
 You may panic before a job interview, feel stressed about your finances, or feel a knot in your stomach before a date – these are part of what makes us human.
 But when you feel extreme anxiety that won’t go away, unwanted and negative thoughts can take control of your mind, making it difficult for you to function in your daily life.

 Under certain conditions, this type of behavior is known as Neuroticism.
 Since personality traits exist on a spectrum, some people are more prone to Neuroticism than others.
-In this article, we will look at what Neuroticism is, Highly Sensitive Person (HSP) genetic traits, and the correlation between Neuroticism and HSP.
+In this article, we will look at what Neuroticism is, highly sensitive person traits, and the correlation between Neuroticism and HSP.

 This is one of the personality traits of the Big 5 personality theory.
 It is the trait disposition to experience a negative emotion, including anxiety, anger, irritability, self-consciousness, depression, and emotional instability.
 People with elevated levels of Neuroticism often respond poorly to environmental stress, experience minor frustrations as hopelessly overwhelming, and interpret typical situations as threatening.
 Neuroticism is one of the most empirically validated and well-known personality trait domains, with a significant body of research to support it.